 “Great job opportunity for an experienced Accountant, I thought you might be a great fit for this role….”.

-I think people should have the decency to take a moment to – first check if the prospective recipient is even a good fit for the role, and second send an personalized individual email.
+I think people should have the decency to take a moment to – the first check if the prospective recipient is even a good fit for the role, and second, send a personalized individual email.

 4. Mass Emailing Their Resumes

 It is true that LinkedIn is a great platform for uncovering new job opportunities – I personally have benefited from LinkedIn to land job opportunities.

 However, some users think that mass emailing their resumes to all their LinkedIn connections will get them hired.
 If anyone has had success with this strategy – please let me know – I will start mass-emailing my resume to all Google Employees that I can connect on LinkedIn, and I will hope someone will give me a job at Google because of my brilliant marketing strategy.

 There are numerous examples of salespeople and businesses that have thrived on LinkedIn.
 They have uncovered potential leads and opportunities on LinkedIn, connect with prospects, and won new business.
 However, I believe they took a more personalized & professional approach.

 I often, get emails from individuals whom I have never talked to – yet they send me a 5-page email on why their business is awesome & should buy their product.

 I once had a guy send me his restaurant’s menu through LinkedIn.
 Seriously?
 I wonder how many of his LinkedIn connections showed up to his restaurant.